-Will Nationals Be Under the Curse of the Strasburg Shutdown for Years?
+Will the Nationals be haunted by the curse of the Strasburg shutdown for many years?

 If ever there was a World Series for the taking, this was it for the Washington Nationals.